Yale-EEB723/finalproject/README.md

 What the reader needs to know to understand the project
 ## Methods

-Use XXX as reference genome
+Use 11 published bat genomes, especially Myotis lucifugus as reference genome.
 Use XXX algotithm for alignment
 Use XXX algotithm for annotation
+Mr Base and R (e.g. picante,ape) for phylogenetic analysis

 ## Results